IanConvy/Tetris/README.txt

 		$ make

 6. To run the game you need to specify the location of the assets/ directory in the first argument, and can optionally specify the game type "nes" or "pointclick" in the second argument (defaults to "nes"), and the starting level in the third argument (defaults to 0)

 		$ ./tetris <assets dir> <game type> <level>

 Controls for NES mode:

                 left arrow : move piece left
                right arrow : move piece right
                 down arrow : soft drop
                          a : rotate piece counterclockwise
                          s : rotate piece clockwise
                     escape : reset game

 Controls for Point-and-Click mode:

               mouse cursor : moves piece
          left mouse button : place piece
         right mouse button : rotate piece clockwise a : rotate piece counterclockwise
                          s : rotate piece clockwise
                          z : go back one move
-		          		 s : go forward one move
+                         x : go forward one move
                     escape : reset game